Your Utility Bill after Solar

 Solar can greatly reduce your electric bill, but you will often still have a residual bill.
-The size of your utility bill depends on many factors including local utility rates, the size of your system relative to your energy needs, whether you have a Powerwall to store energy and what time of day you use energy.
+The size of your utility bill depends on many factors including local utility rates, the size of your system relative to your energy needs and what time of day you use energy.
 If you are on a Time-of-Use rate plan, you can often minimize utility rate charges by using less energy during peak hours.
 Setting your Powerwall’s Time-Based Control mode can help automatically reduce your use of expensive utility electricity without affecting your lifestyle.

 The cost of energy varies widely by state and rate plan, which is important when considering solar panels and the value of solar energy.
 Energy rate plan structures, the time of day when energy is consumed from the grid vs. solar and the plan’s net metering rate all impact how quickly you may be able to recoup your initial investment by producing clean, renewable energy.
 Depending on your location, there may be federal, state or local incentives available to you.

 Types of Electricity Rate Plans

 The following examples are some of the most common rate plan structures throughout our service territories and are intended to serve as a general guide – please check with your utility for details:

 Pay the same fixed rate per unit of energy, no matter how much energy is consumed or at what time of day.

 - Tiered Rate Plan

 Your energy rate increases in set tiers as you use more energy.
 Using less energy from the grid by installing solar may significantly reduce your costs by keeping you in lower, less expensive tiers.